 Pediatricians recommend starting your child on a pillow around 18 months.
-Of course there may be some exceptions to this rule so it is always best to consult your own pediatrician in unique cases.
+Of course there may be some exceptions to this rule so it is always best to consult your own pediatrician first.

 Also know that a pillow may not be necessary all night in the beginning.
 Some parents have asked us if there is a problem because their child may be off the pillow by morning, wondering if the pillow is too high or too small.
 It is quite normal for children not to need it all night.

 Given the rate at which children grow, it is important to provide pillows that match this growth.
 Just as you wouldn’t dream of letting your child wear shoes too small or too big, the correct size pillow is equally essential.
 After all, most young children will spend at least 10 hours out of 24 sleeping, a time during which they are also growing, so making sure they have the correct head and neck support is paramount!
 The following is a recommend age and pillow list:

 - Baby's First Pillow (10x16) 18 - 24 Months

 - Toddler Pillow (13x18) 2 - 3 Years

 - Child Pillow (16x22) 4 - 5 Years